chelseaniemeier/kdm-redesign/README.md

 Chelsea Niemeier

 Acknowledgments:
-Bootstrap contributed the sliding carousel on the index.html page, and the 'cards' used for the tours on the planvisit.html page.
+Bootstrap contributed the sliding carousel on the index.html page, and the 'cards' & tables used on the planvisit.html page.